Decentralized Personalized Federated Learning for Min-Max Problems: Proofs of convergence theorems

-We will use matrix notation in our proofs, as in the main body of the paper.
-It is easy to check that the matrix notation in this case will not differ greatly from the standard vector notation; it is enough just to move from the Euclidean norm to the Frobenius norm and from the scalar product to the trace:
+Let us introduce some notation which we use in this section.
+We use matrix notation in our proofs, as in the main body of the paper.
+It is easy to check that the matrix notation in this case is not differ greatly from the standard vector notation; it is enough just to move from the Euclidean norm to the Frobenius norm and from the scalar product to the trace for $X = [x_1, \ldots, x_M]^T$ and $Y = [y_1, \ldots, y_M]^T$: